 We will post updates on twitter of activities and fun things we get up to so keep checking the page regularly!

-- identify Manchester on a map
+- identifying Manchester on a map

-- investigate why people originally settled here
+- investigating why people originally settled here

 - why people love living here today